developer-zebra/developer-zebra-site/src/mx/4-2/mx/persistance/index.md

 ##Queries

->**Note:** The following queries are supported in by the PersistMgr Feature Type.
+>**Note:** The following queries are supported in by the PersistMgr.
 However, they have not been indicated in the PersistMgr DSD.
 Therefore, the following queries cannot be generated with the DSD tool and will need to be created manually.

 ###Get the List of All of the Persistent Request XML Documents